You are here

 The family moved to 11 Orinsay in 1922 when the village was re-lotted.

-He enrolled in the Royal Naval Reserve, S/Ns AX20038 and DX7589, on May 9, 1938.
-His record indicates that he was 5ft 7¾ in tall with brown hair, brown eyes and a fresh complexion.
+On May 9, 1938 he enrolled in the Royal Naval Reserve, Service Number AX20038 and re-enrolled under DX7589.
+His records indicate that he was 5ft 7¾ in tall with brown hair, brown eyes and a fresh complexion.
 Roderick was a fisherman on Stornoway registered fishing boat the Flora Smith and was Mobilised on August 25, 1939.

 After the War Roderick was a Haulage Contractor.